mrkefir4ik/remote-control/README.md

 `npm run start` | App served @ `http://localhost:8181` without nodemon

 **Note**: replace `npm` with `yarn` in `package.json` if you use yarn.

+FOR WINDOWS if you have problems with installind robotjs RUN `npm install -g node-gyp`